How to get to Raja Ampat

 Raja Ampat is a diver’s mecca situated in West Papua, Indonesia’s easternmost province.

-Its isolated location makes it relatively hard to reach, but this also makes Raja Ampat a pristine underwater paradise, far from congestion, pollution and crowded tourist spots.
+Its isolated location makes it relatively hard to reach, which has largely kept Raja Ampat a pristine underwater paradise, far from congestion, pollution and crowded tourist spots.

 Wondering if Raja Ampat is worth the expense and the long journey?
 If you’re looking for pristine beaches with virtually no other tourists, turquoise waters, and abundant marine life, Raja Ampat simply cannot be beaten.
 We recommend visiting during the dry season from October to April.

-Read on for a step-by-step guide to this amazing archipelago!
+Read on for a step-by-step guide on how to get to this amazing archipelago!

-While there is a good range of budget and mid-priced accommodation, you’ll be shocked by the price of speed boat fares between the islands.
+While there is a good range of budget and mid-priced accommodations in these paradise islands, you’ll be shocked by the price of speedboat fares between the islands.

-Transportation within the archipelago is extortionate so choose the location of your accommodation carefully to limit costs getting around the islands.
+Transportation within the archipelago is extortionate so choose the location of your accommodation carefully to limit the costs of getting around the islands.

 Flying to Sorong, West Papua